 Yet, as might be expected from an inventor, Hammond’s building was uniquely different.
 He included many features of his own design that were revolutionary and befitting the structure, and most are virtually indiscernible to the untrained eye.
 For example, Hammond’s collection of 15th Century facades was to be housed in the Courtyard being planned by the architects to meet Hammond’s vision of what a medieval village might be.
 Given the covered Courtyard was also to include tropical plantings, it was necessary to ensure a suitable level of humidity and space temperature.
 A pool was included to be the source of humidity.
 Steam pipes installed around the bottom perimeter of the pool to control water temperature, as well as to drive the correct amount of moisture in the air above.
 A green dye was also added as a decorative feature to obscure the depth of the water, which in fact, was a swimming pool.
 Overhead, steam-fed pipe-racks were installed just beneath the clerestory to offset radiant heat loss through the glass.
 Finally, a tropical rain downpour could be summed from above to water the vegetation, or if he preferred, a foggy evening.

 Perhaps the greatest item in Hammond’s residence is the gigantic pipe organ, an instrument designed and built by a collection of world-famous organ builders over a period of ten years.
-Consisting of 8,400 pipes it was the largest organ installed in a residence in this hemisphere, and second in size only to an organ in a certain Philadelphia department store.
-The design of the wind boxes, as well as the placement and installation of the organ within the Great Hall were in keeping with Hammond’s style.
+Consisting of 8,400 pipes it was among the largest pipe organs in the world and incorporated many of the features of Hammond’s 19 patents for pipe organ technology The design of the wind boxes, as well as the placement and installation of the organ within the Great Hall were in keeping with Hammond’s style.
 As much as the instrument had meant to Hammond, he could not play it.
 However, he did invent a device included within the console which could record what was being played, such that it could be accurately replayed, much the same way pianos (a much similar instrument) were beginning to do at the time.
 The organ was a centerpiece of the Hammond’s entertaining, and some of the greatest organists in the world were invited to play the instrument.
 Many returned after his death to give recitals.